eric-plus-plus/SoRo-19-20/Autonomous/Readme.md

 make

 ### Running:
+First, ensure that everything in config.txt is properly filled out <br>
-After building successfully, go back to SoRo-19-20/Autonomous and run <br>
+After this, go back to SoRo-19-20/Autonomous and run <br>
 bash runAutonomous.sh

 ### Notes: